VysotskiVadim/VysotskiVadim.blog/_posts/2019-07-27-Reason-to-love-kotlin-coroutines.markdown

 Data is 5
 {% endhighlight %}

-It works, great!
-But what happens if user leave page before loading completed:
+But what will happen if user leave page before loading completed:

-{% highlight C# %}
+{% highlight csharp %}
 var screen = new WrongScreen();
 screen.initialize();
 screen.destroy();